-The graduate programs in Urban Planning and Urban Affairs draw students from varied backgrounds.
+The graduate programs at Hunter Urban Policy & Planning draws students from varied backgrounds.
 Traditionally, most come from social sciences (economics, geography, sociology, political science, American studies and urban studies), engineering and architecture.
 English majors and students of religion, art history, theater arts and business have also enrolled.
 While many students enter Hunter directly from undergraduate study, a large number have spent time away from school and return to develop their knowledge and expertise or to prepare for a new career.

 Applicants to both programs must meet the general admissions requirements for Hunter College graduate programs, except for the Graduate Record Examination (GRE) – the GRE is not required for Urban Affairs and Planning.
 To apply, applicants should refer to the Hunter College Graduate Admissions website for instructions, deadlines and a link to the online application portal.

 - personal statement

 - two (2) letters of recommendation